dmitrybor/virtual-thread-demonstrator/ops-tools/README.md

-# Deploying serviced to AWS EC2
+# Deploying a service to AWS EC2

 All services can be deployed as systemd services on a Linux machine.